pang-apps/redis-monitor/README.md

 # Monitoring your Redis Server on mobile where ever you are.
 Redis Server monitoring application for performance and prediction of failure.
+Redis server's every information can be monitored and analzed with Pangdata.com

+# Pang Data Cloud based Monitoring Service
 This application used Pangdata.com cloud service.
-Pangdata.com is cloud based monitoring analysis SaaS platform.
+Pangdata.com is cloud based monitoring and analysis SaaS platform.
 You can monitor your cloud infrstructure and applications using <a href="https://github.com/pang-apps/redis-monitor/releases/latest">Pang SDK

 ## Screen shot